By Paul Levett. All images courtesy of Paul Levett.

 Frame type and assembly

 The first-generation Breezer Downtown ST had the mid-step frame and internal geared hub I was looking for and the mid-step design meant I could mount a battery on the downtube.
-Breezer has since changed the design of the Downtown ST to a traditional loop frame step-through that does not work for conversion purposes.
+Breezer has since changed the design of the Downtown ST to a traditional loop frame step-through.
+This design requires a clamp designed to mount the battery vertically on the seat post such as the Lekkie Frame Clamp Set or Grin Tech Bottle Bob.

 Papillon Cycles of Arlington placed the order and assembled the bike for me with some modifications: I had them remove the bottom bracket so I could fit the motor, and they replaced the 18t rear sprocket with a 21t so I could get the 2:1 ratio Shimano recommends for the Nexus IGH with the new 42t front chainring.